junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I'll do it," Cas says solemnly, his own angel blade appearing in his hand, raising high and steady, close to his throat.

-"That's not gonna happen," Dean says, emerging from behind Metatron, grabbing the angel blade Metatron's holding and pressing it to the angel's neck.
+"That's not gonna happen," Dean says, emerging from behind Metatron, grabbing the angel blade that Metatron is holding and pressing it against the angel's neck.
 "Cas, put the knife down."

 "Dean!
 What are you doing?!"
 Cas yells.
-His hand does follow the order immediately and lower the blade at the sight of Dean.
+His hand does follow the order immediately though, and lowers the blade at the sight of Dean.

 "Whatever deal you made, scratch that."
 Dean holds one hand around Metatron's neck, locking him in place, keeping the right hand with the angel blade steady.
 "I knew something's up."

 Metatron lets out a groaning sound.
 "I told you to come alone, Castiel!
 This is cheating!"

 "I did!"
 Cas argues.
-"I-I thought I did!"
+"I -- I thought I did!"

-Dean darts him a stern look, snapping, "I know you acted sketchy after that angel phone call, Cas.
+Dean darts him a stern look, snapping, "I knew you acted sketchy after that angel phone call, Cas.
 Good for me, you're a terrible liar."

 "I tried to protect you!"
 Cas raises his voice.
 "I do this, then you don't have to choose.
 I know you refused to kiss me to save Sam, so this is better for everyone!"